Back to Blog

 Rating: 4.7 / 5 (G2)

-Best for: Enterprise organizations running pulse surveys and lifecycle listening across distributed or frontline workforces.
+Best for: Enterprise and mid-market organizations running pulse surveys across distributed, multilingual, or frontline workforces.

-Cons: Exporting advanced analytics or presentation-ready reports may require additional configuration.
+Cons: Exporting advanced analytics into presentation-ready reports requires additional configuration steps beyond the default dashboard view.

 Key features:

-• Multi-channel survey distribution through Slack, Microsoft Teams, email, WhatsApp, SMS, and QR codes
+• Multi-channel survey distribution through Slack, Microsoft Teams, email, WhatsApp, text messages, and QR codes

 • Lifecycle listening programs covering onboarding, engagement, and exit feedback